-Our next stop was the House Chambers, where a school group was taking a tour, sitting at the representatives’ desks, learning about the legislative process and voting in a mock election.
+Our next stop was the House Chambers, where a school tour group sat at the representatives’ desks, learning about the legislative process and voting in a mock election.

 • The House of Representatives hears 6,000 bills a year.
 Of those 6,000 bills, 600 will pass from the House to the Senate.
 About 50 of the bills passed to the Senate will pass into law.

 Don’t miss a Midwest Wanderer post.
 For a FREE subscription, enter your e-mail address in the Subscribe2 box to the right and click Subscribe.